 Take a leadership development course.
 Serving on a board of directors is an effective way to engage and implement the change that you’d like to see in your practice.
 Learn how to use your experience to shape the future for oncology nurses and patient care with the online course, Board Leadership: Nurses in Governance.

 Enroll in a professional practice course.
-ONS offers three professional practice courses: Professional Practice—Oncology RN, Professional Practice—Oncology CNS, and Professional Practice—Oncology NP.
+ONS offers two professional practice courses: Professional Practice—Oncology RN and Professional Practice—Oncology NP.
 They are available on demand and each gives a comprehensive overview of nursing standards, ethics, advocacy, evidence-based practice, and much more.

 Apply for the emerging leader award.
 ONS encourages members who are advancing the oncology nursing profession and quality of cancer care at the local/regional level to apply for this award.